jgaskins/perpetuity/README.md

 ### Applying indexes

 It's very important to keep in mind that specifying an index does not create it on the database immediately.
 If you did this, you could potentially introduce downtime every time you specify a new index and deploy your application.
+Additionally, if a unique index fails to apply, you would not be able to start your app.

 In order to apply indexes to the database, you must send `reindex!` to the mapper.
 For example: